erviin/renaday-smart-contract-bl/README.md

 The project continue...

-This project will extends to another type of smart contract to ERC721 [Non-Fungible Tokens | NFT] NFT is not only image, read more https://docs.openzeppelin.com/contracts/5.x/erc721 in renaday concept it will be used to tokenized job contract
+This project will extends to another type of smart contract which is ERC721 [Non-Fungible Tokens | NFT] NFT is not only about images / pictures without art values but have insane price , read more https://docs.openzeppelin.com/contracts/5.x/erc721 for renaday, it will be used to tokenized a real world job contract

 ## DEPLOYMENT COMMANDS
 You can check Makefile to see what actuall command buy you can run this command in your terminals